-Is it possible that after using a young ginseng (lean of about 5 grams) at 10 am, do I feel unusual heart pounding at 20 o'clock?
+is it possible that after using a young ginseng (lean of about 5 grams) at 10 am, do I feel unusual heart pounding at 20 am?
 Can it cause ginseng, or is it another problem?

 Thank you, John.

 Briefly, ginseng can enlarge blood vessels, reduce blood pressure , reduce blood clotting, and have overall beneficial effects on the heart and the vascular system .
-In a more detailed view, however, this is not entirely true, because ginseng as an adaptogen actually has no effects on a healthy organism.
+In a more detailed view, however, this is not entirely true because ginseng as an adaptogen actually has no effects on a healthy organism.
 He does not actually reduce blood pressure - it only makes it easier for the body to reduce it if the body itself decides to reduce it.
-So, if you are completely healthy and without any stressful situations, the effect of ginseng should not be too observable.
-If you have almost any cardiovascular disease ( hypertension , atherosclerosis , chronic venous insufficiency - varicose veins or hemorrhoids ), ginseng can only improve your condition.
+So, if you are completely healthy and without any stressful situations, the effect of ginseng should not be overlooked.
+If you suffer from almost any cardiovascular disease ( hypertension , atherosclerosis , chronic venous insufficiency - varicose veins or hemorrhoids ), ginseng can only improve your condition.

 Thank you for the comprehensive answer.
 I took a break and ginseng again.
 I feel the heartbeat in the chest.
 I think I experienced a similar situation after visiting 3 fast-food cafes where I always ordered coffee.
 I do not take medication, I'm probably almost (albeit exceptionally) healthy.
 At age 34, I would not like to see a vascular disease.

-I got to ginseng on your site because I want to solve the "lazy gut" and its associated problems with constipation .
+I have gotten to the ginseng on your site because I want to solve the "lazy gut" and its associated problems with constipation .
 I have a friend from whom I received tea (probably for weight loss) for this purpose, which is not sold in the Czech Republic.
 It's called Ginseng Slim Special.
 I read that it contains 80% black tea and 20% ginseng (I translated it as ginseng).
 So I thought it was going to be amateurish at home.
-When I read your site, it did not come to me that such a link could work just against constipation.
+When I read your site, it did not come to me that such a link could work just against the constipation.
 The original really fulfilled the purpose.
-The home copy has proven to be a detonator.
-I'm going to test it again, I'm watching the clock, it's high time
+Domestic copies have proven to be a detonator.
+I'm going to test it again, I'm looking at the clock, it's high time

 Dear Mrs Jano,

-Thank you for the additional information.
+thank you for the additional information.
 Do not give me a few more sentences.
 If your heart pounds for coffee, then know that black tea contains more caffeine than coffee itself.
-Even though you may know, you probably do not know that caffeine is much larger than what it is generally believed (you know, Dr. Coffey ?).
+Even though you may know, you probably do not know that caffeine is much bigger than what is generally believed to be (you know, Dr. Coffey ?).
 This is my unfinished article about or, rather, about caffeine: Does coffee ruin my health?

-With Caffeine, you can only help with intestinal motility, and you will get worse in the long run - because caffeine receptors adapt to a couple of days, caffeine stops working, but we can not drop it - otherwise, our problems will temporarily return with much greater intensity.
-Caffeine causes problems with stomach acidity - it first re-acidifies, in the cessation phase, it causes digestive problems due to lack of acidity.
+Caffeine can help you with intestinal motility only in the short term, and you will get worse in the long run - because caffeine receptors are adapting in a few days, caffeine stops working, but we can not drop it - otherwise our problems will temporarily return with much greater intensity.
+Caffeine makes stomach acidic problems - it first re-acidifies, causing gastrointestinal problems due to lack of acidity in the withdrawal phase.

 Ginseng behaves as an adaptogen due to intestinal motility.
-On the one hand, it increases the intestinal motility, on the other hand it dampens the irritation of the digestive tract .
-Try cicicum instead of black tea instead of black tea - in Ireland, cicicums have recently been studied to improve intestinal motility (probably because it belongs to the family of molasses) and the results were positive.
+On the one hand, it increases intestinal motility, on the other hand it dampens the irritation of the digestive tract .
+Try cicicum instead of black tea instead of black tea - in Israel, cicicas have recently been researched to improve intestinal motility (probably because it belongs to the family of molasses) and the results were positive.

 Caffeine does not help in weight loss, for the same reasons: weight loss is a long-term effort and caffeine helps only short-term, long-term harm.
-It is a great pity that caffeine is spreading as much as a weight loss product.
-Ginseng is not an anorectic, but it supports the effort and the will of the obese to lose weight .
+It is a great pity that caffeine is so much spread out as a weight loss product.
+Ginseng is not an anorectic, but it promotes the effort and the will of the obese to lose weight .